goweiwen/Allium/README.md

     - Save current theme to file
 - File-system database to cache folder structure

-## Known bugs
-- Brightness in settings is not linked to menu+vol hotkey adjustments

 ## Development

 Allium comes with a simulator that can be used for development.
 The simulator requires SDL2 to be installed.